kwilkos/cxf/distribution/src/main/release/samples/ws_policy/README.txt

 Buildng the demo using wsdl2java and javac
 ------------------------------------------

-From the samples/ws_policy directory, first create the target directory build/classes and then generate code from the WSDL file.
+From the base directory of this sample (i.e., where this README file is located) first create the target directory build/classes and then generate code from the WSDL file.

 For UNIX:
   mkdir -p build/classes